Key Highlights

 This guide sets out the genuine differences between the two approaches so you can make an informed decision, not a default one.

-Stanford Financial has access to over 50 lenders and has settled more than $500 million in home loans.
+Stanford Financial has access to over 50 lenders and has settled more than $1 billion in home loans.

 Broker vs Bank Comparison